bnerDY/ITEE-UQ/README.md

-UQ-ITEE
+####UQ-ITEE @The University of Queensland, Australia
 =======

-programming prototypes at University of Queensland
+Programming prototypes at University of Queensland from 2012 to 2014.